 Finally, a video can be the perfect way to ask for a professional favor, such as a job reference.
 And once you start your job, using video is a great way to introduce yourself to your new team.
 At Vyond, each new team member creates a video in their first week to introduce themselves to the company.
-Here are a few examples.
+Here’s one example:

 Regardless of its purpose, keep your video brief and on point.
 The video’s purpose is not to lay out every possible argument in your favor; it’s to highlight your most important points in an engaging, distinctive way.

 Don’t discount the power of video

 Your video resume will help you establish an immediate, personal connection with hiring managers and can give you a significant advantage over other applicants.
 It’s a great way to cut through the noise, whether you email your video or include it on a resume website.
 With the right video resume, you’ll be on the fast track to landing a job you love.

 Vyond allows people of all skill levels in all industries and job roles to create dynamic and powerful media.
 With features that go beyond moving text and images, you can build character-driven stories or compelling data visualizations that engage audiences and deliver results.

 With Vyond, it’s easy to create video for your training.
 Get started making your own videos today.
 Start a free 14-day trial and sign up for our weekly webinar.